coq/coq/doc/sphinx/language/core/modules.rst

   in `Coq.Init.Logic` is the base name for `Coq.Init.Logic.eq`, the standard library definition of :term:`Leibniz equality`.

-If :n:`@qualid` is the fully qualified name of an item, Coq always interprets :n:`@qualid` as a reference to that item.
+If :n:`@qualid` is the fully qualified name of an item, Rocq always interprets :n:`@qualid` as a reference to that item.
 If :n:`@qualid` is also a partially qualified name for another item, then you must provide a more-qualified name to uniquely identify that other item.
 For example, if there are two